dcts/12startups12months/README.md

 - **Encrypted Database**: Database as a service that lets you store your data.
 But we ensure that its encrypted.
 If you loose your keys, your data is not readible.
 - **Podcastify**: Service for youtubers that automatically converts their videos and uploads them to Spotify!
 - **CalledIt**: Service that lets you track predictions.
 (Idea by AllanHolmes how to implement MVP: notion doc that gets updated manually and people can submit their calls).
 Do MVP for "crypto youtubers predictions".
+- **LetBezozPay**: Go to this site before buying stuff on amazon, and we will return all amazon affiliate income to a good cause.
+Idea by David.
+Nonprofit, simple to set up and get running.

 # UTILITY FOR MYSELF
 - **TrackYourLife**: Define custom goals and track their progression (habbit forming)